Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Results

 Fig \ref{fig1} shows the factor solution diagram for the eight-factor solution obtained at the final iteration of the first stage of the EFA.
 Table \ref{table2} shows the reliability estimates for the eight factors for several different estimators, computed using \texttt{psych::alpha}.

 All factors in Fig. \ref{fig1} are seen to have a clear meaning.
-MR1 can be labeled ``Supernatural beliefs;'' MR2 ``Religious formation;'' MR3 ``Religion and politics'' (influence of religious leaders on vote and government); MR5 ``Belief in God;'' MR6 ``Confidence in institutions;'' MR7 ``Religious practice;'' and the two factors MR4 and MR8 are related to ``traditional values'' (or ``Conservatism'') with respect to opinions about abortion and sex, respectively.\footnote{These factors are loosely related to what Inglehart and Welzel call ``Traditional values'' in the Traditional/Secular-Rational dimension of their cross-cultural variation map \cite{inglehart_modernization_2005}.
-However, the traditional values considered by these authors include items not related to religion, such as national pride, or obedience and respect for authority, which were not tapped by the ISSP Religion questionnaire.}
+MR1 can be labeled ``Supernatural beliefs;'' MR2 ``Religious formation;'' MR3 ``Religion and politics'' (influence of religious leaders on vote and government); MR5 ``Belief in God;'' MR6 ``Confidence in institutions;'' MR7 ``Religious practice;'' and the two factors MR4 and MR8 are related to ``traditional values'' (or ``Conservatism'') with respect to opinions about abortion and sex, respectively.

-It can be observed that factors related to religion and traditional values are significantly correlated with two or three other factors, whereas ``Confidence in institutions'' and ``Religion and politics'' are weakly correlated (e.g. nearly orthogonal) to all other factors.
-Inspection of table \ref{table2} shows that only factors MR1, MR2, MR5 and MR7 have $ \alpha > 0.7 $ and at least three variables loading on them, and therefore verify all acceptance criteria stated above.
-Also, they are also the ones with top ratio of reliable to unreliable variance (\textbf{S/N}).
-Because of their clear meaning, strong interrelation and reliability, these four factors emerge from the analysis as representing the ``core dimensions'' or individual religiosity.
-Therefore, a final factor solution was computed using only the variables loading on these factors, to obtain final estimates for the loadings and factor correlations as well as fit measures, before stepping to CFA.

-The fact that confidence in institutions and opinions about religious leaders influencing politics are weakly correlated with religiosity has interesting implications for e.g. the study of secularization.
-Likewise, it is interesting to question why opinions about abortion and sex (particularly homosexual sex, which Inglehart et al. \cite{inglehart_development_2008} took as a sensitive indicator of tolerance to out-groups) came out as independent factors.
-These aspects will be briefly addressed in the discussion below, but not further pursued in the subsequent analyses.